Screlic65/Brand-Mention-and-Reputation-Tracker-Project./Readme.md

 *   **Action Center (Left Panel):** Features independently scrollable sections for **Trending Topics** (clickable for instant search discovery) and **Recent Searches**.
 *   **Analysis Panel (Right Panel):** Features the high-level insights: The **Overall Sentiment Score** and the **24-Hour Activity Trend Line Chart** (Vertical Timeline).
 *   **Professional Polish:** Includes custom, modern disappearing scrollbars and persistent controls for a seamless user experience.

 ---

+## Engineering Challenges & Key Solutions

+This project was built under strict hackathon constraints, requiring complex architectural pivots and deep debugging.
+These challenges demonstrate the resilience and technical maturity of the final solution:

+1.  **Eliminating Latency with True Streaming:**
+    *   **The Hurdle:** The initial architecture resulted in a 10-second blank loading screen because the backend waited for all 9 API calls to finish before responding.
+    *   **The Solution:** I refactored the entire core data flow into an **event-driven WebSocket streaming model**.
+The backend now immediately broadcasts data in real-time batches as it is found, solving the latency problem by turning the "wait" into a dynamic, real-time population experience.

+2.  **Timezone and Data Integrity (`analyze_activity`):**
+    *   **The Hurdle:** The historical chart function failed with a fatal `TypeError` (`can't compare offset-naive and offset-aware datetimes`) due to inconsistent date formats from external APIs (like RSS feeds).
+    *   **The Solution:** I implemented a surgical fix in the `analyze_activity` function, strictly enforcing **UTC timezone awareness** on all incoming timestamps (`ts.replace(tzinfo=datetime.timezone.utc)`), guaranteeing the system can correctly compare and plot the last 24 hours of data without crashing.

+3.  **API Resilience and Resource Management:**
+    *   **The Hurdle:** Reliance on the X (Twitter) free tier posed a risk of rate limits and demo failureI    *   **The Solution:** I implemented a system where the X API is disabled for development but integrated as a final task, saving credits.
+I integrated a robust **NewsAPI/GNews failover system** to ensure data continuity even if the primary News API key hits its limit.

+4.  **UX & Component Stability:**
+    *   **The Hurdle:** Repeated bugs arose from complex state logic (the "works on second click, not first" bug) and component crashes (the `ReferenceError`).
+    *   **The Solution:** I simplified the core data fetching model to an **imperative "Direct Action" approach** (`executeSearch`), removing complex dependency chains and ensuring absolute stability and predictability for all user-initiated events (search, filtering, topic clicks).

+---

+##  Deployment

+The final application will be deployed on vercel(frontend) and render(backend)

+---